PerMedCoE/permedcoe_doc/src/03_existing/01_available_building_blocks/available_building_blocks.rst

 High-throughput mutant analysis
 -------------------------------

-Taking a Boolean model as the input, uses MaBoSS to perform a single simulation per mutant for all model nodes to determine the most relevant candidate genes to be mutated to inhibit or promote a given model output (or phenotype).
-Outputs a candidate gene list formatted as a text file (single gene per row).
+Taking a Boolean model as the input, this building block uses MaBoSS to perform a single simulation per node for all the model nodes to determine the most relevant candidate genes to be mutated to inhibit or promote a given model output or phenotype.
+It produces a candidate gene list formatted as a text file (single gene per row).

 `GitHub repository <https://github.com/PerMedCoE/BuildingBlocks/tree/main/MaBoSS>`__